raft-tech/TANF-app/tdrs-backend/keycloak/README.md

 Detailed steps live in [keycloak-operations.md](keycloak-operations.md#restart-and-recovery) and [keycloak-operations.md](keycloak-operations.md#backup-and-restore).

 - If Keycloak is unhealthy, check `cf logs keycloak --recent`, verify the bound RDS service, and restart or redeploy.
-- If the app is healthy but realm changes are missing, inspect the `keycloak-config-cli-*` task and rerun the config import task after fixing env or JSON issues.
+- If realm changes are missing, check startup logs for the `Running Keycloak config import...` and `Keycloak config import complete.` messages, then restage after fixing env or JSON issues.
-- After RDS restore or a new Keycloak instance, redeploy Keycloak, run the config import task, then run `./manage.py sync_users_to_keycloak` from a backend app to reconcile Django user state.
+- After RDS restore or a new Keycloak instance, redeploy or restage Keycloak so startup config import runs, then run `./manage.py sync_users_to_keycloak` from a backend app to reconcile Django user state.

 ## Troubleshooting

 **Keycloak won't start**
 - Check `keycloak-pg` is running: `docker compose ps keycloak-pg`
-- Verify `JWT_KEY` / `LOGIN_GOV_JWT_KEY` is set to a base64-encoded PEM private key before running config-cli
+- Verify `JWT_KEY` / `LOGIN_GOV_JWT_KEY` is set to a base64-encoded PEM private key before config import runs

 **Login redirects fail**
 - Verify `KEYCLOAK_BROWSER_URL` matches what the browser can reach (e.g., `http://localhost:8443`)
 - Check IdP is enabled in realm admin console
 - Verify redirect URIs in the client configuration match the application URLs

-**Config-cli task fails**
+**Config-cli startup import fails**
 - `Failed to decode private key`: `LOGIN_GOV_JWT_KEY` did not decode to a PEM private key with a `BEGIN ...
 PRIVATE KEY` header.
 - `Cannot resolve variable 'env:...'`: the referenced env var was not present in the Keycloak app environment.
 Optional values must still be injected as empty strings when the realm JSON references them.
 - `awk: command not found` or `JAVA_OPTS: unbound variable`: rebuild and redeploy the Keycloak image with the current `normalize-login-gov-key.sh`.
-- Check task state and logs with `cf tasks keycloak` and `cf logs keycloak --recent`.
+- Check startup logs with `cf logs keycloak --recent`, then restage after fixing the app env or image.

 **Keycloak sync errors**
 - Ensure `KEYCLOAK_SYNC_ENABLED=true` in backend env